What is Transition School?

 Families of applicants will receive emails through each stage of the process to communicate progression.

 Applicants must have completed the 8th grade at the time of admission.
-Candidates for Transition School should be younger than 15 at the time they begin their academic year in Transition School.
-Applicants must also be eligible for admission into the University of Washington, and thus have either a U.S. citizenship or the appropriate Visa that is considered acceptable by UW Admissions.
+Candidates should be 13 or 14 years old at the time they begin their academic year in Transition School in September.

 If you are not able to arrange for the ACT in a timely way or if the national test dates are not possible for you, you may schedule an I-ACT test here on the University of Washington campus.
+This will be true for students who are 12 years old.
 The I-ACT, or Residual ACT, is only for students who are unable to schedule a National ACT exam.
 The I-ACT can only be used for the Transition School application, and no other application to college.
 You can find out more about the I-ACT here.
-Call or email the University of Washington’s Testing Center to schedule a test date: 206-543-1171 or firstname.lastname@example.org Be sure to identify yourself as a Robinson Center Transition School applicant.
+Call or email the University of Washington’s Testing Center to schedule a test date: 206-543-1171 or email@example.com Be sure to identify yourself as a Robinson Center Transition School applicant.
 Tests are given on specific dates at the testing center on campus at 1410 NE Campus Parkway, 440 Schmitz Hall.

 This test helps us assess readiness for college-level work.
 We do not expect our applicants to prep extensively for the ACT; at most, read through the practice test and familiarize yourself with the format of the test.
 If the Transition School is the right educational fit for you, you should be able to take the exam without much preparation.